Blue Mountain City, California

 Blue Mountain City is a former settlement in Calaveras County, California, along Licking Fork, approximately 20 mi northeast of Mountain Ranch.
+The town was built on a flat bench of land above the mining camp which perched on a steep canyon slope on the west side of Licking Fork, just over a mile downstream from the headwaters.
+The town was first announced in January, 1863.
+The Heckendorn Gold and Silver Mining Company was organized by July, with C. C. Bowman as its secretary.
 A post office operated in Blue Mountain from 1863 to 1864.

 Blue Mountain is also the name of a mining district located 10 miles southeast of West Point, California that includes the Black Wonder, Gold King and Heckendorn mines.